stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"What’s next, people start trusting a company like Cloudflare to VPN their DNS traffic?" by @[reykfloeter](https://twitter.com/reykfloeter/status/1134432061710839809)

 "I lost faith in firefox when they sold out their DNS resolution to Cloudflare" by @[peter_szilagyi](https://twitter.com/peter_szilagyi/status/1134356975729426432)

 "That’s censorship.
 Please … don’t." by @[kickino](https://twitter.com/kickino/status/1133919945639702528)